cl-illc/nlp1/index.md

 Jurafsky, D. & Martin, J. (2008).
 Speech and language processing.
 2nd edition.
 Prentice Hall.

-The third edition of the book is currently in preparation and some of the chapter are already available [online](https://web.stanford.edu/~jurafsky/slp3/).
-I will be referring to these chapters throughout the course.
+The third edition of the book is currently in preparation and some of the chapters are already available [online](https://web.stanford.edu/~jurafsky/slp3/).
+I will be referring to these online chapters throughout the course.

 ## Assessment